oplS17projects/Magic_Mirror/STEVEN_KIM.md

 occurance of the above function.

 ## External Technology
-Our group was one of the few groups who utalized external technology in our project.
+Our group was one of the few groups who utilized external technology in our project.
 The mirror itself is composed of a HDTV and a piece of reflective plastic.
 Sadly at the I2I convention the powerful lights reduced the visability of the mirror.
 The mirror itself was a great success.